rahul07tiwari/Codsoft/README.md

 # Codsoft
+# internship
+# webdevelopment
-this repository is only for internship in codsoft
+This repository is only for internship in codsoft